 - Successive cuts to the HSE (Health and Safety Executive), police and local government combined with the government’s decision to reject all of the EAC (Environmental Audit Committee) select committee recommendations for improving the fast fashion industry, left city council relatively powerless and has created a situation where unscrupulous employers are able to exploit workers many of whom are migrants.

-- This is just the latest manifestation of our failing economic system that that puts profit before people and sees any sought of regulation as an attack on free market liberty.
+- This is just the latest manifestation of our failing economic system that puts profit before people and sees any sought of regulation as an attack on free market liberty.

 - The machinery of government, particularly the split between local and national government, makes it difficult for a rapid effective response to such problems as no one agency is in charge.